Our Faculty and Staff

 Adam Pakalske has been involved in music from an early age.
 During his younger years, he performed in the school bands of his hometown of Oakfield, WI.
 He started performing regularly in venues with several local bands when he was fifteen.
 In 1998, Adam was awarded scholarships from the Fond du Lac Music Association and the University of Wisconsin-Platteville.
 Adam earned a Bachelor of Arts degree in Music Business with an emphasis in Piano Performance from the University of Wisconsin-Platteville in 2005.
 During his time at UW-Platteville, Adam was a member of several university performing groups including Jazz I, Wind Ensemble, Pioneer Singers, Vocal Jazz, and Marching Band.
 He was head engineer of Pioneer Studio at UW-Platteville, and promoted local music by hosting a show on WSUP 91.5 FM (UW-P Campus Radio).
 Adam was also the student advisor for ALT ARTS, a community, student, and faculty organization promoting performance arts in Southwestern Wisconsin.
 After college, Adam moved to Madison, and has been teaching piano and guitar for the last sixteen years.
 In addition to teaching, he also is active as a performer.
 You can see him perform in Martini Three (jazz/pop standards), The Benders (classic rock), and Killarney Blarney (Irish/Celtic).
 Adam believes that music is an important part of enriching communities, and looks forward to producing teaching, performing and, promoting music in the Madison area.
 Adam joined Academy of Sound in 2019.

 Chris Telfer comes to us with a BA in Vocal, General & Instrumental Music from the University of Wisconsin - Green Bay.
 He also holds a Master's Degree in Educational Leadership from Marian College, and has a Doctoral Degree-in-progress at Edgewood College in Educational Leadership.
 Chris has worked as a Choral Director, Vocal/General Music Director, and Instrumental Director at multiple schools and grade levels.
 He is currently working in the Mount Horeb School District teaching 6th Grade General Music and Choir.
-Chris teaches brass instruments such as trombone, trumpet, euphonium, tuba, and the baritone, as well as piano, drums, and voice, and originally joined our faculty in 2012.
+Chris teaches brass instruments such as trombone, trumpet, euphonium, tuba, and the baritone, as well as piano, drums, and voice, and originally joined Academy of Sound in 2012.

 Melanie Wulfekuhle brings nine years of experience as a high school band director.
 She holds a Bachelor's of Music Education from Wartburg College, and is licensed in K-12 music by the State of Iowa.
 Melanie works as the Contemporary Worship Music Director at All Saints Lutheran Church, Fitchburg, WI, and previously worked as a piano sales specialist at Heid Music, as well as an End User Trainer for Epic Systems in Verona.
 In addition to Melanie's work as a band director, she also taught piano and clarinet privately from 2005-2016, and worked as Band Camp Staff at Wartburg College from 2004-2013.
 Melanie began work at Academy of Sound in 2019.